timmarlowe/medicaltransport/README.md

 - __User features__: Counts of number of rides the user has taken to this point, late cancellation rate of user to this point
 - __Ride Request Features__: Vehicle type, estimated cost

-Along with these 15 features, I also developed a 'text_pred' feature that used Multinomial Naive Bayes Classification to predict cancellation or non-cancellation of a ride using solely the rideNotes column.
+Along with these 15 features, I also developed a 'text_pred' feature that used Multinomial Naive Bayes Classification to probabilistically predict cancellation or non-cancellation of a ride using solely the rideNotes column.
 These notes were left by patients or their schedulers prior to the ride and represented a patient's needs for the ride.
 Because they ride notes focused on instructions to the driver, it is likely that they are independent from other features, with the possible exception of vehicle type.
 Therefore, I believe it was acceptable to use this prediction as a feature.

 The Multinomial Naive Bayes classification using rideNotes had the following predictive success on its own: